Yim Tin Tsai: the abandoned island of Hong Kong

 Many of Chan’s descendants moved to more urban areas of Hong Kong in search of work or a different way of life.
 Others left the region entirely.

-There’s a small museum and gift shop across from the ferry dock, as well as, perhaps most importantly, public toilets.
+There’s a small museum and gift shop across from the ferry dock, as well as, perhaps most importantly, public restrooms.

 An abandoned house near the ferry dock.